Caciques in Puerto Rico

-The native Taíno tribes have played a major role in the history and culture of the island of Puerto Rico.
+The Indigenous Taíno tribes have played a major role in the history and culture of the island of Puerto Rico.
 At the head of each tribe was a cacique who, along with the nitaínos, governed each of the yucayeques, or villages of the island.

 History of island inhabitance

 It has been suggested that the first tribe to begin settling in the Caribbean and therefore, Puerto Rico were the Ortoiroid, a small group that left Venezuela for Trinidad and Tobago around 5,000 BC.
 This group was succeeded by the Casimiroid people coming from Central America, and several other groups before the Taíno took over several hundred years after.

 Position in societal hierarchy

 The Taíno of Puerto Rico lived in villages known as yucayeques, spread throughout the island.
 At the bottom of the hierarchy were the common people, who were known as naborias.
 These naborias were workers who also hunted, prepared food, and built houses in the community, which were called bohíos.
 According to The Encyclopedia of Caribbean Religions, "Naborias may have been descendants of "less pure" kinship lines, that is, descendants of Guanahatabey or the unnamed indigenous peoples of the third wave, or of kinship lines not as crafty in statesmanship as others."
 Above the naborias were the nobles, known as the nitaínos.
 They were in charge of keeping the naborias in check as well as leading them into battle.
 Finally, above the nitaínos were the caciques.
 Caciques were not only government officials, they acted as religious figures as well.
 These leaders held control of the yucayeques with often nobody higher to answer to except occasional situations where there were multiple caciques governing a single region, in which they would answer to a supreme cacique.